Gentiana bredboensis: Taxonomy and naming

 Gentiana bredboensis was first formally described in 1988 by Laurence George Adams and the description was published in Telopea.
 The specific epithet (bredboensis) is in reference to the type location near the Bredbo River.
+DNA evidence may link this species with Gentiana baeuerlenii.

 Distribution and habitat

 This gentiana has a restricted distribution near the Bredbo River on sandy, granitic soils in very wet conditions.

 Conservation status

 Gentiana bredboensis is classified as "critically endangered" under the New South Wales Environment Protection and Biodiversity Conservation Act.